Prop Firm Daily Loss vs Drawdown

 Understanding how these two rules work together is critical.
 Most failed prop firm challenges happen because traders violate one of these limits without realizing it.

-If you’re new to prop firm trading, start with this guide first:
+If youβre new to prop firm trading, start here first:

 What Is a Prop Firm Daily Loss Limit?